ADU Builder San Diego

 The California Housing Finance Agency’s (CalHFA) ADU Grant Program continues to support homeowners by providing up to $40,000 towards predevelopment and non-recurring closing costs in the construction of Accessory Dwelling Units (ADUs).
 These costs encompass a range of pre-construction necessities, including site preparation, architectural designs, permits, soil tests, impact fees, property surveys, and energy reports.
 It’s important to note that the grant amount may vary depending on the homeowner’s specific needs and project details.

 Program Updates (As of October 26, 2023): The CalHFA Board of Directors recently approved the details for the second round of ADU Grant funding.
 A key update in this phase is the adjustment of applicant income limits to 80% of the Area Median Income, focusing the program on assisting low-income homeowners.
-The full list of Approved Participants (Last updated on November 20) is available, and the program is expected to be open for new reservations in early December (December 11, 2023), following an official announcement in mid-November.
+The full list of Approved Participants (Last updated on November 20) is available, and the program opened for new reservations on December 11, 2023, following an official announcement in mid-November.

 About ADUs: ADUs, commonly known as granny flats, in-law units, backyard cottages, or secondary units, offer a practical and affordable solution to California’s housing shortage.
 They serve as independent living spaces on the same property as a primary residence, often complete with essential amenities.